 Hi, I’m Carly, the founder of this website.
-I am originally from a small seaside town in the UK called Bridlington and I am currently living with my partner in the Spanish capital of Madrid.
+I am originally from a small seaside town in the UK called Bridlington and I am currently living with my partner on the east coast of Spain.

 About the Founder and the Making of this Site